Join our mailing list to get regular email updates and info on what we're up to!

 Medical abortion will result in bleeding.
 Some bleeding is normal after any kind of abortion, but if the bleeding hasn’t stopped after two weeks, you should go and see a doctor or contact the clinic where you were treated.
 If the pain becomes really bad, and/or if you are bleeding very heavily, and/or if you have a high temperature you should also go to a doctor as soon as you can or call NHS 111.

 Please use sanitary towels rather than tampons if there is any bleeding, and wait until your next period to use tampons again.
-It’s also a good idea to not have penetrative sex until you feel sufficiently recovered from the abortion.
+It’s also a good idea to not have penetrative sex until you feel recovered from the abortion.

-You can get pregnant immediately following an abortion so if you don’t want to get pregnant, it’s important to use contraception.
+If you don’t want to get pregnant, it’s important to use contraception.
 Talk to Brook, or to a sexual health clinic, to find out which type of contraception works best for you.

 The majority of people who have abortions say that the main emotion they feel afterwards is relief.